-All cats in our care typically receive at least one dose of Revolution and potentially one to four doses of Strongid or Marquis Paste dewormer while in our care.
-While this addresses the most common parasites we see in cats, our outpatient veterinarians will likely recommend a fecal test during your cat's veterinary exam to evaluate for any additional parasitic concerns.
-Discussing preventative care with your veterinarian is also important if your cat will be living an indoor/outdoor lifestyle.
+All dogs in our care typically receive at least one dose of Advantage-Multi and potentially one to two doses of Strongid dewormer while in our care.
+While this addresses the most common parasites we see in dogs, our outpatient veterinarians will likely recommend a fecal test during your dog's veterinary exam to evaluate for any additional parasitic concerns.
+Discussing preventative care with your veterinarian is also crucial so that your dog continues to receive preventative against heartworm, a life threatening parasite that is common in Michigan but easily preventable with a monthly chew tablet.